Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis: Appendix

-The proof of the claim is provided below.
-Since $M_{i,k}$ is any number such that $\sum_{k=1}^{L_i} M_{i,k}=M_i$, the optimal solution of \eqref{generalattacker6} also satisfies the same structure of \eqref{solution1}.
-A similar argument also applies to the optimal solution of (\ref{generalattacker4}), although the optimal $p_{i,k}$ are not necessarily the same as in \eqref{solution2}.
+Since $M_{i,k}$ is any number such that $\sum_{i=1}^{N}\sum_{k=1}^{L_i} M_{i,k}=M$, the optimal solution of \eqref{generalattacker4} also satisfies the same structure of \eqref{solution1}.
 We then prove our claim.
-For simplicity, we assume that $\alpha_{i,k}$ is a discrete r.v., and without loss of generality, it has the following p.m.f
+For simplicity, we assume that $W_{i,k}$ is a discrete r.v., and without loss of generality, it has the following p.m.f